-You can customize how many of these alerts are triggered by defining your own criteria that suit your needs.
+You can customize how these alerts are triggered by defining your own criteria.
 You can also add your own metrics and issues to monitor and you will be alerted in the dashboard whenever the tool detects the criteria is met.
 This gives you complete flexibility on how you manage each account.

 1. How are Alerts Triggered

 Adalysis uses smart filters that define the issue to be monitored.

 The system has a large number of pre-built filters.
 You can also define and save your own filters for the system to run them for you regularly and notify you whenever the filter has results.

 For example, below is a pre-built filter in the Adgroups screen that finds active adgroups that have more than 3 active ads: